mtcute/docs/guide/index.md

 mtcute strives to be as runtime-agnostic as possible, so it should work in any environment that supports some basic ES2020 features.

-### Deno

-Deno is not actively supported right now, but `npm:@mtcute/web` should work fine for now.

-### Anything else?

-In case your runtime of choice is not listed above, you can try using `@mtcute/core` directly.
+In case your runtime of choice is not listed above, you can try using `@mtcute/core` directly

 You will need to provide your own implementations of storage, networking and crypto - feel free to take a look at web/node implementations for reference (or even extend them to better fit your needs, e.g. if some runtime